ming-x-yue/ming-x-yue/README.md

-## Hi there 👋 I'm Yue Jun
+## Hi there 👋 I'm Ming Xuan Yue

 I’m a **Software Engineering student at McGill University** with a strong interest in **backend development and applied AI systems**.
-I enjoy building **reliable, production-grade AI solutions** that combine **LLMs, retrieval systems, and backend engineering** to solve real business problems.
+I enjoy building **reliable AI solutions** that combine **LLMs, RAG retrieval and backend engineering** to solve real business problems.

-Currently, I’m working as a **Backend AI Developer Intern at Ciena**, where I focus on improving the reliability and evaluation of **multi-agent RAG systems** used for enterprise documentation search.
+Currently, I’m working as a **Backend AI Developer Intern at Ciena**, where I focus on improving the reliability and evaluation of **multi-agent RAG systems** used for cloud emulation portal.

 ---